The steady decline of the kidneys can often go undetected, which is why kidney diseases are labeled as "Silent Killers".

 When we find ourselves too busy doing something, we often delay or even ignore the call of nature.
 Or, when we're outside, we sometimes just don’t want to use public restrooms as much as possible.

 If you keep allowing yourself to do this on a regular basis, it increases urine pressure in your bladder and kidneys, and this will eventually lead to kidney failure and kidney stones.
-So when nature calls, you must answer it.
+So when nature calls, answer it.

 4. Sleep deprivation

-I'm just saying this ahead: all those late-nights you spent when you were younger are taking their toll on your body now.
+All those late-nights you spent when you were younger are taking their toll on your body now.

 Did you know that when you sleep, your body repairs damaged tissues?
 Organs start to regenerate and replace their damaged tissues while your body is at rest, and that includes your kidneys.